Tyus Jones: Awards and honors

 Jones was selected to the 10-man Team USA for the 17th annual Nike Hoop Summit on April 12, 2014, at the Moda Center.
 He was selected along with fellow Duke commits Okafor and Winslow. and the 24-player 37th annual April 2, 2014 McDonald's All-American Boys Game at the United Center.
 He was joined as a McDonald's All-American by fellow Minnesotans Reid Travis and Rashad Vaughn as well as fellow Duke commits Okafor, Winslow and Grayson Allen.
 On March 10 he was one of 26 players selected for the April 18, 2014 Jordan Brand Classic again along with fellow Minnesotans Travis and Vaughn as well as fellow Duke commits Okafor, Winslow and Allen.
 On March 17, he won Associated Press Co-Player of the Year (with J. P. Macura).
 On March 18, he was named as one of three finalists for the McDonald's All-American Morgan Wootten National Player of the Year (along with Stanley Johnson and Cliff Alexander).
 On March 20, Jones was named Minnesota Mr. Basketball.
 The following day he won his third consecutive Minnesota Gatorade Player of the Year Award.
 He was a 2014 USA Today second team All-USA Boys Basketball Team selection and a second team All-American according to MaxPreps.

 Rankings and comparison

 By the summer after his 2010–11 freshman season, he was described as the best point guard from the state of Minnesota since Khalid El-Amin.
-Another Minnesotan who is a measuring stick for Jones is Sam Jacobson.
-According to Bleacher Report's Kerry Miller, when he plays for Duke, Jones is likely to finish among the top 5 in the nation in assists per game but may need to work on his defense.
+Another Minnesotan who was a measuring stick for Jones was Sam Jacobson.
+Bleacher Report's Kerry Miller suggested when he played for Duke Jones would likely finish among the top five in the nation in assists per game but would need to work on his defense.